D-Revane/wp-runsheet/README.md

 	$ sudo service mysql restart

-**Now you can open your web browser and enter your domain name, and finish up the rest of your installation on your
+**Now you can open your web browser, enter your domain name, and finish up the rest of your installation on
-brand new Wordpress website!!**
+ your brand new Wordpress website!!**